tleach/tleach.github.io/_posts/2015-01-18-is-your-vacation-policy-an-org-smell.md

 ![OECD](/img/oecd-vacation-graph.png)

 [In practice](http://www.bls.gov/news.release/ebs.t05.htm) it's not quite that bad.
-The "conventional" US vacation package you'll be offered when joining a new company is 10 days of paid leave per year.
+The "conventional" US vacation package you'll be offered when joining a new company in a "white collar" position is 10 days of paid leave per year.
 If you stay with that employer for any length of time you'll typically earn an additional day or two of vacation allowance with each passing year, with most employees allowance reaching a whopping 16 days of vacation allowance after a decade of service.

-(Note: I'm just talking about "white collar"/"professional"-type jobs here.
-If you're a member of America's working class you can subtract 3 days from those numbers.)

 The debate over vacation allowance in the US is peppered with predictable criticisms: